Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates

 Most existing consensus-based algorithms assume synchronous updates, where all workers perform SGD at the same rate in each iteration.
 Such a \textit{synchronous update} is known to be sensitive to \textit{stragglers}, i.e., slow tasks, because of the synchronization barrier at each iteration among \textit{all workers}.
-The straggler issues are especially pronounced in heterogeneous computing environments such as cloud computing, where the computing speed of workers often varies significantly.
+The straggler issues are especially pronounced in heterogeneous computing environments such as IoT, where the computing speed of workers often varies significantly.
 In practice, only a small fraction of workers participate in each training round, thus rendering the active worker (neighbor) set stochastic and time-varying across training rounds.
 An efficient way to mitigate the effect of stragglers is to perform \textit{fully asynchronous SGD}, where each worker updates its local parameter \textit{immediately} once it completes the local SGD and moves to the next iteration \textit{without waiting for any neighboring workers} for synchronization \cite{lian2018asynchronous,luo2020prague,assran2020asynchronous, wang2022asynchronous}.
 Unfortunately, such fully asynchronous SGD often suffers from staleness of the stragglers' parameters and heavy communication overhead, and requires deadlock-avoidance (See Section~\ref{prelim-aau}).
 This raises the question: \textit{Is it possible to get the best of both worlds of synchronous SGD and fully asynchronous SGD in fully decentralized (consensus-based) learning?}

 In this paper, we advocate \textit{adaptive asynchronous updates} (AAU) in fully decentralized learning that is theoretically justified to keep the advantages of both synchronous SGD and fully asynchronous SGD.
-Specifically, in each iteration, only a subset of workers participate (rather than all as in synchronous SGD for decentralized learning), and each worker only waits for a subset of neighbors to perform local model updates (instead of waiting for no neighbor as in fully asynchronous SGD for decentralized learning).
-On the one hand, these participated workers are the fastest computational workers, which addresses the straggler issues in synchronous SGD.
+Specifically, in each iteration, only a subset of workers participate, and each worker only waits for a subset of neighbors to perform local model updates.
+On one hand, these participated workers are the fastest computational workers, which addresses the straggler issues in synchronous SGD.
 On the other hand, each worker does not need to perform local update immediately using stale information or communicate with all neighbors, which addresses the stateless and heavy-communication issues in fully asynchronous SGD.
 We make the following contributions: